Saymanning/Honey_Bee_Colony_Loss_US/README.md

+### Overview and Background

-### Why Should We Care About Honey Bees?
+Why Should We Care About Honey Bees?
 No Honey Bees = No Food

-- Honey Bee colony losses in the US have steadily increased over the past decade from an average of 26% loss in 2006 to 44% in 2017.
+- Honey Bee colony losses for managed bee colonies in the US have steadily increased over the past decade from an average of 26% loss in 2006 to 44% in 2017.

 - Agricultural productivity in the US is highly dependent on the European Honey Bee (Apis mellifera).